 Scott Lucas is a professional journalist and Professor of International Politics at the University of Birmingham, where he has worked since 1989.
-A specialist in US and British foreign policy, he has written and edited seven books, more than 30 major articles, and a radio documentary and co-directed the 2007 film Laban.
+A specialist in US and British foreign policy, he has written and edited 11 books and more than 70 major articles.
+He wrote the radio documentary Suez and co-directed the 2007 film Laban!.

 He started as a journalist in 1979, working for a local newspaper in Alabama in the United States in both the News and Sports Departments.
 While working as an academic at Birmingham, he wrote for newspapers including The Guardian and The Independent and was an essayist for The New Statesman.
 He appears regularly on British, American, and international radio and television as a specialist on current affairs, politics, and history.